TheSloanRanger/BarclAint/README.md

 This app has absolutely nothing to do with Barclays, at all.
 Dont even think it. do not speak of it. we will know if you do.
-Do even think of it is a crime so heinous the punishment is not worth uttering.
+To even think of it is a crime so heinous, the punishment is not utterable.